DamienMinenna/ChoCoTeX/README.md

 {\bf g}_{\rm cano} = \frac{n_\phi n_{\rm g}}{c^2} {\bf E} \times {\bf H}
 ```

 You can modify the font size and the color.
-The background is transparent.
+The backPetiund is transparent.
 You can use the "Copy PDF to clipboard" button.

 #### Warning